F1 cancels season-opening Australian GP amid virus concerns

-MELBOURNE, Australia (AP) — As thousands of fans queued to get into the Australian Grand Prix for the first Formula One weekend of the season, the teams and drivers were packing up to leave.
+MELBOURNE, Australia (AP) — As thousands of fans queued to get into the Australian Grand Prix, seemingly unperturbed by the coronavirus pandemic, the Formula One teams and drivers were packing up to leave.

-Concern over the coronavirus left organizers with little choice Friday but to cancel the season-opening race.
+The rapid spread of the virus left organizers with little choice Friday but to cancel the season-opening race, particularly after McLaren withdrew because a team member tested positive for the COVID-19 illless and following heavy criticism from six-time world champion Lewis Hamilton.

 The two practice sessions that usually showcase what the teams have been improving in the off-season were less than two hours from starting when the decision was publicly announced.
-The teams and organizers met overnight and “concluded with a majority view of the teams that the race should not go ahead,” the FIA, F1 and Australian GP said in a joint statement.
+Principals of nine F1 teams and organizers met overnight and “concluded with a majority view of the teams that the race should not go ahead,” a joint statement by FIA, motorsport’s governing body, local organizers and F1 said.

-F1 chairman Chase Carey said the right decision had been made, despite the delay in reaching it.
+“It’s been a very fluid situation,” F1 chairman Chase Carey said.
+“We’re all disappointed not to have it, but I think we’ve made the decision we had to make.”

-“We’ve been certainly discussing this issue before last week.
-It’s not like it came out of the blue,” he told a news conference beside the F1 paddock that ended with rain lightly falling.
-“We made the decision to come here based on what we knew last week.

-“A week ago, it looked, when teams started traveling here, we felt it was the right decision.
+“It’s not like it came out of the blue,” Carey told a news conference beside the F1 paddock that ended in light rain.
+“A week ago, when teams started traveling here, we felt it was the right decision (to stage the race).
 Clearly the situation changed in the interim.”

-Fans will be refunded for their tickets.
-Negotiations are continuing with hundreds of suppliers for the race.

 Practice, qualifying and Sunday’s race were all scrapped, casting doubt over the Bahrain Grand Prix which is scheduled to be held next week and the Vietnamese GP, scheduled for April 5.
 Authorities in Bahrain have already said no fans will be allowed into the circuit.
 Carey said a decision on whether or not to go ahead with the the race would be made in coming days.
-The Chinese GP had already been postponed.
+The Chinese GP has already been postponed from April.

-Six-time world champion Lewis Hamilton used the first official news conference with F1 drivers in Melbourne to say he was shocked that organizers planned to proceed with the Australian Grand Prix, which regularly attracts more than 300,000 people over four days.
-McLaren’s decision to withdraw when one of its team members tested positive for the virus was the catalyst for the decision.
-That person and 14 other team members have been placed in quarantine in the team hotel for 14 days.
+Hamilton used the first official news conference with F1 drivers in Melbourne to say he was shocked that organizers planned to proceed with the Australian Grand Prix, which regularly attracts more than 300,000 people over four days.
+McLaren’s decision to withdraw was ultimately the catalyst for the cancellation.
+That person and 14 other McLaren team members have been placed in quarantine in a Melbourne hotel for 14 days.

-Hamilton was critical of the decision to travel to Australia, given the circumstances of other major sports and large-scale public gatherings being canceled.
+Hamilton was critical of the decision for the F1 show to travel to Australia, given the circumstances of other major sports and large-scale public gatherings being canceled all over the world.

 “I am really very, very surprised we’re here … it’s shocking we’re all sitting in this room,” Hamilton said.
 “It seems that the rest of the world is already reacting a little bit late … yet Formula One continues.”